 Regions supporting Standard Tier

-This table summarizes the differences in routing for each of the Network Service Tiers:
+This table summarizes the differences in routing for each of the Network Service Tiers.

 |Traffic||Premium Tier||Standard Tier|

-|Ingress to GCP||Traffic from your users enters Google's network at a location nearest to them.||Traffic from your users enters Google's network through peering, ISP, or transit networks in the region where you have deployed your GCP resources.|
+|Ingress to Google Cloud||Traffic from your users enters Google's network at a location nearest to them.||Traffic from your users enters Google's network through peering, ISP, or transit networks in the region where you have deployed your Google Cloud resources.|

 Regional external IP addresses can use either Premium Tier or Standard Tier.

-- You have applications that are not latency or performance sensitive
+- You have applications that are not latency or performance sensitive.

-- You're deploying VM instances or using Cloud Storage that can all be within a single region
+- You're deploying VM instances or using Cloud Storage that can all be within a single region.

 Choosing a tier

-Project-level (Default: Premium Tier)
+Project-level (default: Premium Tier)

 - Specify tier at the project level

-Resource-level (Default: Premium Tier)
+Resource-level (default: Premium Tier)

-- Load Balancing: Enable for a forwarding rule
+- Load balancing: Enable for a forwarding rule.

-- Instance: Enable for a VM or instance template
+- Instance: Enable for a VM or instance template.

-- Other resource-level knobs in the future
+- Other resource-level knobs in the future.